Love's a Prima Donna

-Love's a Prima Donna is the fifth studio album by Steve Harley & Cockney Rebel, which was released by EMI in 1976.
+Love's a Prima Donna is the fifth studio album by Steve Harley & Cockney Rebel, released by EMI on 5 November 1976.
 It was produced by Harley, and would be the band's last album before splitting in 1977.

 Background

 Harley began writing material for Love's a Prima Donna while Steve Harley & Cockney Rebel were touring to promote their 1976 album Timeless Flight.
 Recording sessions for the new album took place at Abbey Road Studios in London from June to September 1976.
 Once completed, guitarist Jim Cregan left Cockney Rebel to join Rod Stewart's touring band.

 The album's concept revolves around the theme of love, including "true love, lost love, mother-and-child love, soldier loneliness, valentine sentimentalism and a fan's infatuation with a musician".
 In a 1977 interview with Trouser Press, Harley summarised, "The whole album is a parcel of love attitudes.
 Every song is a different aspect of the emotion we call love.
 Without wanting to sound pretentious, it's a simple concept."
 The album also showcases a range of musical styles, including progressive rock, folk, doo-wop, and reggae.
 Harley did not originally intend to write an album with a particular theme.
 He told Sounds in 1977, "I never planned it.
 [It] didn't come about until something like the fifth song had been recorded.
 It was then that I suddenly realised that all the numbers were heading along the same line, all my trains were on the same track."